-Kaye is a highly accomplished businesswoman, and leader in the health sector.
-She is an endorsed clinical and counselling psychologist, consultant to the insurance industry, in-demand speaker and trainer and has held national roles in psychology regulation and professional standards.
+Kaye is a highly accomplished businesswoman and leader in the health sector.
+She is an endorsed clinical and counselling psychologist, consultant to the insurance industry, in-demand speaker and trainer, and has held national roles in psychology regulation and professional standards.
 She has operated a successful group psychology practice in Williamstown, Victoria for 17 years.
-She is a well known mentor and supervisor to early career psychologists.
-Her leadership resume includes Deputy Mayor of a country city council for 3 years, membership of a Medicare Local Board, and she co-founded the first Centre against Sexual Assault established outside Melbourne over 25 years ago.
-She was an appointee to the first Psychology Board of Australia and was instrumental in the process of establishing national standards for the psychology profession.
-Her other appointments include Independent Chair of a Consortium Advisory Committee for headspace clinics in Western and Northern Melbourne, Director of South West Allied Health Network (a voluntary coalition advocating allied health services in South Western Melbourne) and an appointee to the Melbourne Primary Health Care Clinical Governance Council.
+Kaye is a well-known mentor and supervisor to early career psychologists.
+She was an appointee to the first Psychology Board of Australia.
+Her current appointments include Independent Chair of a Consortium Advisory Committee for four headspace clinics in western and northern Melbourne, Director of South West Allied Health Network, a voluntary coalition advocating allied health services in South Western Melbourne, and an appointee to the Melbourne Primary Health Care Clinical Governance Council.
+Kaye is also a member of the YMCA Redress Panel which is responding to the findings and recommendations of the Royal Commission into Institutional Responses to Child Sexual Abuse.
+Kaye joined the RAV Board in 2016.